 The Apostles’ Steadfast Courage

-The more one considers the unshrinking heroism throughout their lives, the more incredible it seems that they did not sincerely believe their own message.
+If you consider the unwavering heroism throughout their lives, the more incredible it seems that they did not sincerely believe their own message.
 But if they believed it they certainly could not have stolen and disposed of Christ’s body.
 Endless days of poverty, beatings, imprisonment, powerful opposition and finally execution (all Apostles except John were eventually executed for their message) provided daily opportunities to review their motives.
 Yet not one of the Apostles who claimed to have seen Jesus risen ever recanted.
 They met all opposition with unflinching courage.

 This contrasts with their enemies’ silence – Jewish and Roman.
 These hostile witnesses never attempted to tell the ‘real’ story, or show how the disciples were wrong.
 The Apostles presented their testimony in public forums and synagogue, in the very teeth of opposition, to hostile cross-examiners who would have refuted their case had the facts been otherwise.

-The unwavering boldness of the disciples and the silence of their hostile authorities make the beginnings of a powerful case that Jesus rose in real history.
-You can put your trust in his resurrection.
+The unwavering boldness of the disciples and the silence of their hostile authorities make a powerful case that Jesus rose in real history.
+We can put our trust in his resurrection.